 Strathbogie Ranges CMN

-The Strathbogie Ranges Conservation Management Network (SRCMN) was formed in early 2011 and has been going strong ever since.
-The SRCMN works with a variety of partners (landholders, groups, Agencies) to tackle all variety of conservation, biodiversity and land management issues, but is focusing on the most threatened ecosystems in the Ranges, including our precious wetlands (spring-soaks & bogs), rocky outcrops and high conservation value forests.
+The Strathbogie Ranges Conservation Management Network (SRCMN) was formed in early 2011 and works with a variety of partners (landholders, groups, Agencies) to tackle all variety of conservation, biodiversity and land management issues.
+Project topics and advocacy includes wetland (spring-soaks & bogs) protection, rocky outcrops and high conservation value forests, paddock trees, groundwater, appreciation of the ecological role of fungi, marsupial gliders and their habitat, landholder education and engagement.

 There are many groups and agencies involved in biodiversity conservation in the Strathbogies, for example: